klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 // - Impact of AI on different job functions and levels
 // - Skills assessment and gap analysis methodologies

 The integration of AI into organizational processes is catalyzing a substantial shift in the skills demanded of professionals at all levels.
+To understand this transformation, it is essential to recognize how AI differs from previous automation waves.
+As Autor (2015) demonstrates, previous technological changes systematically automated routine tasks — those that can be accomplished by following explicit rules.
+AI represents a fundamental departure by targeting what Autor terms "abstract tasks" requiring problem-solving capabilities, intuition, creativity, and persuasion — skills traditionally considered the domain of highly educated professionals.

+This shift creates both challenges and opportunities for skill development.
 The following diagram illustrates the evolution of workplace skills in the AI era:

 ```mermaid
 graph TD